kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

-# Integrate Kyma with AWS CloudWatch
+# Integrate Kyma with AWS CloudWatch and X-Ray

 ## Overview